Ponder These Thoughts: Spring Pond and Lake Management Tips

 April 24th, 2014

-SOLitude Lake Management wants your lake or stormwater pond to be prepared for warm weather.
+SOLitude Lake Management wants your pond to be prepared for warm weather.
 With this in mind, we recommend that you consider the following during the spring months:

-- Have your lake or stormwater pond’s water quality professionally tested.
-Find out early in the season if there is an imbalance in the water so you can get ahead of it.
-Think proactive, not reactive for long term cost-savings!
+• Have your pond’s water quality tested.
+Find out early in the season if there is a imbalance or increased nutrient load in the water.